tarneaux/tarneo.fr/content/posts/aws/index.md

 What I knew is they just couldn't close the support ticket, and were just trying to get me to leave.
 But I knew my rights and said this:

-> There is no reason why I would have to give my credit card info because I have nothing due.
+> **me:** There is no reason why I would have to give my credit card info because I have nothing due.
 >
 > If you can't do anything please forward this to someone else who can actually delete the account.